U, V, W, X, Y, Z

 The flowers of the mullein are yellow and have a diameter of 1.5–3 cm.
 They consist of five connate petals, five sepals and five stamens, three of which are covered with yellow or white hairs.
 The flowers grow in dense spikes and bloom from July to autumn.
 An adult plant can reach a height of more than two meters.

-From: €4.50
+From: €5.00

 Pansy, Herb trinit (Flower) - Viola tricolor

-The pansy (Viola tricolor) belongs to the violet family (Violaceae) and is native to Europe, from Lapland to the Mediterranean, and even in Siberia.
+The pansy (Viola tricolor), also known as the wild violet, is an ornamental plant that has been part of European botanical knowledge for centuries.
+The tricolor violet belongs to the pansy family (Violaceae) and is native to Europe, from Lapland to the Mediterranean, and even to Siberia.

-This plant, which is an annual but can sometimes be perennial, grows to a height of 30 cm and has roots that can go up to 45 cm deep.
-The flowering period extends from May to October.
+This plant, which is annual but can sometimes be perennial, grows to a height of 30 cm and has roots that can reach depths of up to 45 cm.
+Its flowering period extends from May to October.
 The flowers are at least 1 cm wide, but usually larger, with an average diameter of 1.5 cm.
+The plant was first described by the renowned botanist Rembert Dodoens in 1554.

 €7.00